mozilla/session-invalidation/docs/supporting_new_rps.md

 The last thing to add is support to the frontend application so that users will be able to see output associated with the RP you are supporting.
 All of the code for the frontend exists in `static/main.js`.
-This involves three steps:
+This involves the following steps:

 1. Adding the shared identifier you specified in your change to `SupportedReliantParties`.
+2. Adding an enable/disable toggle.
-2. Adding a column to the main output table to display the state of your RP's session.
+3. Adding a column to the main output table to display the state of your RP's session.
-3. Handling changes to the session state in the application logic.
+4. Handling changes to the session state in the application logic.

 The first step is very straightforward.
 Toward the top of the file, you will